akkefa/ml-notes/docs/probability/what_is_probability.rst

 Now that we have counted the total of number of possible pizzas, it is easy to solve various probability problems.

+.. admonition:: Interview Question

+    | What are the outcomes of flipping a fair coin and simultaneously rolling a fair die?
+    | 6 x 2 = 12 outcomes.

 | **With replacement** means the same item can be chosen more than once.
 | **Without replacement** means the same item cannot be selected more than once.